 For those of you that are gluten-free or are following the Trim Healthy Mama plan, this also works for you!
 Yeah!

 I make my overnight oatmeal in Le Parfait canning jars, known for their hinged top and bright orange rubber gasket.
-You can find Le Parfait brand jars at Crate and Barrel or Amazon, but “off brand” jars like these are carried at most big-box stores.
-(Or you can use a regular canning jar without the metal hinge, or even a glass storage container and cover tightly.)
+Or you can use a regular canning jar without the metal hinge, or even a glass storage container and cover tightly.

 I’ve tried this recipe using both unsweetened almond milk and water (both pictured above).
 Both turn out great, but I prefer the creaminess of the almond milk, myself!